davmac314/dasynq/doc/USAGE.md

     MyFdWatcher my_fd_watcher;
     my_fd_watcher.addWatch(my_loop, fd, IN_EVENTS);

+(To watch for output readiness, use OUT_EVENTS instead of IN_EVENTS).

 The above may look strange, as it makes use of the _curiously recurring template pattern_ - that is, the fd_watcher_impl template class which your watcher derives from is parameterised by the